samshahriari/Backgammon/README.md

 #### [Game](src/Game.java)

 Class for playing backgammon games.
+Is the brain behind the game.
+Integrates all the other classes and logic.

 #### [GUI](src/GUI.java)

 Class for creating game graphics.
+Made using Swing.

 #### [Move](src/Move.java)